lmapii/run-clang-format/readme.md

 > *Remark:* Currently this tool skips all hidden files and folders (subject to change) to avoid walking through `.git` repositories.

-- **blacklist** contains a list of paths, filenames or globs that should be excluded from formatting.
-Notice that a leading `**/` wildcard is not required, but added automatically for each item in the blacklist.
+- **filterPost** contains a list of paths, filenames or globs that should be excluded from formatting.
+Notice that a leading `**/` wildcard is not required, but added automatically for each item in the filterPost.

 - **styleFile** is an optional parameter that specifies the path to the `.clang-format` file that should be used.
 See the below scenarios description for details.